MeriemBelh/MeriemBelh/README.md

 I'm a software engineering student deeply passionate about technology, I thrive on diving headfirst into challenges and crafting practical solutions that deliver real results.
 Let's collaborate and create something truly awesome together! 🚀

-🌍  I'm based in Casablanca, Morocco
+🌍  I'm based in Grenoble, France

-🎓 Currently, I'm on the path to earning a software engineering degree from the National Institute of Posts and Telecommunications in Rabat, Morocco.
+🎓 Currently, I'm on the path to earning a computer engineering degree from ENSIMAG in Grenoble, France.

 ✉️  You can contact me at [meriem.balhaddad2001@gmail.com](mailto:meriem.balhaddad2001@gmail.com)